Defining and Calling Functions #

 print(greet(person: "Anna"))

-Logic Explanation: This code defines a function named greet that takes a parameter person of type String and returns a String.
+This code defines a function named greet.
+It accepts a parameter person of type String and returns a String.
 The -> symbol is used to indicate the return type.
-When calling the function, the argument label person: "Anna" must be included.
+When calling it, you must write the argument label person: "Anna".

 Concept Mapping: This is equivalent to a Method definition in C#.